dkulyk/pulsestaking/README.md

 ### Changes needed for the original Synthetix contract

 1. Add functionality to be able to stake on behalf of someone else.
 This is needed to enable the conversion contract to stake on behalf of a user.
-1. Other possible changes will depend on how well the original Synthetix contract suits the client's needs.
+1. Other possible changes depend on how well the original Synthetix contract suits the client's needs.